Whilkut: Subdivisions

-Known Whilkut villages: ch'iłq'un-ding, mił-tehsch'e:-me'.
+Known Whilkut villages: chʼiłqʼun-ding, mił-tehschʼe꞉-meʼ.

-The common tribal name as "Whilkut" is an adaption from the Hupa name for the Redwood Creek respectively the Redwood Ridge / Bald Hills as Xwiy¬q'it / Xwe:ył-q'it / Xoył-q'it.
+The common tribal name as "Whilkut" is an adaption from the Hupa name for the Redwood Creek respectively the Redwood Ridge / Bald Hills as Xwiy¬qʼit / Xwe꞉ył-qʼit / Xoył-qʼit.

-The Whilkut (together with Chilula) were called by the neighboring Hupa-speaking peoples Xwiy¬q'it-xwe / Xwe:yłq'it-xwe ("Redwood Ridge / Bald Hills People"), therefore they were also known as (Upper) Redwood Creek Indians.
+The Whilkut (together with Chilula) were called by the neighboring Hupa-speaking peoples Xwiy¬qʼit-xwe / Xwe꞉yłqʼit-xwe ("Redwood Ridge / Bald Hills People"), therefore they were also known as (Upper) Redwood Creek Indians.
 Because of their close Hupa kin they are also called Upper Redwood Creek Hupa or Upstream Redwood Creek Hupa.

 Most authors consider class the Chilula as a separate people, sometimes they are also considered another fourth tribelet (subgroup) of the Whilkut and are called the Chilula Whilkut.

 Little is known of the Whilkut culture beyond its similarity to that of the Hupa and criticized by the Hupa and Chilula as guarded, traditional, less settled hill people.
 Following the gold rush in Northwestern California, routes of pack trains between Humboldt Bay and Weaverville, California, lay through their territory, and their population, never large, was drastically reduced in the 1858-1864 Bald Hills War.
 Estimated to have 250-350 warriors at the start of the war, the survivors were taken to the Hupa reservation soon after its establishment.
 After 1870 they drifted back to their traditional homes where they continued to live.
-Only 50 remained in the 1910 census.
+Only 50 full-blooded Whilkuts were counted in the 1910 census, in addition to 26 mixed-blood individuals.
 In 1972 only a remnant was left, perhaps only 20 to 25 individuals.

 Whilkut descendants have since been incorporated into the Hupa: